For Caregivers: Coping With Holidays and Special Occasions

 Some of the common challenges caregivers face during special occasions include:

-• Feeling guilty about not doing the things everyone has come to expect
+- Feeling guilty about not performing the usual tasks everyone has come to expect

-• Hesitating to ask for help with tasks or for time off from a traditional role
+- Hesitating to ask for help with preparations

-• Coping with a lack of sleep and feeling tired
+- Coping with lack of sleep and fatigue

 The following tips can help:

-Talk to your health care team about the special event.
-Doctors and other health care providers may have some ideas to help you during these times.
-They may also be willing to be flexible about appointments so that the special occasion can be celebrated as scheduled, if timing is important.
-As an example, one man’s health care team was able to schedule his surgery after the cruise he had planned with his wife.
-Now this couple has a new tradition: each year they celebrate another post-treatment anniversary.
+Speak to your health care team about the special event.
+Doctors and other health care providers may have helpful suggestions for you and your loved one.
+They may also be able to move appointments, so that your special occasion can be celebrated as scheduled, if timing is important.
+As an example, one man’s health care team was able to reschedule his surgery so that the anniversary cruise he had long planned with his wife could still take place around the appropriate date.

-Talk to your loved ones about trading traditional roles that you may have had.
-For example, if your home was the gathering spot during special occasions, consider moving the festivities to another place.
+Talk to your loved ones about trading or sharing responsibilities..
+For example, if your home has traditionally been the gathering spot during special occasions, consider moving the festivities to another place.
 The new spot could be the home of another family member or friend, or a restaurant.
 Loved ones may also be able to help by grocery shopping or cleaning on your behalf.

 Establish new traditions.
-If you have always done the baking or cooking, for example, you could ask someone else to help.
+If you have always done the baking or cooking, for example, you might ask someone else to help.
 Consider ordering the entire meal from a restaurant or caterer.
-Another option would be to ask loved ones to bring special items.
+Another option would be to ask loved ones to bring special items

-Talk with your loved one about what the special occasion means to him or her.
+Communicate with your loved one about what the special occasion means to them.
 For example, a birthday or holiday may have a new or different meaning for someone who is going through treatment.
 You may want to ask your loved one how he or she would like to celebrate the upcoming special occasion.

 Enjoy special moments.
 Rather than dwelling on the way special occasions used to be, try to focus instead on new traditions that have been established.
 Stay flexible and be kind to yourself and your family.

-Caregivers often feel that they don’t have enough time for themselves.
+Frequently, caregivers do not have enough time for themselves.
 Attending to the needs of a loved one with cancer can be demanding and unpredictable.
 It is common for caregivers to feel overextended and pulled in many different directions.
 Wanting time to recharge is not only understandable, it is a crucial part of taking care of yourself.
-Aim to schedule breaks when possible — spend the time doing something you like, such as reading, listening to music, jogging, meditating, soaking in a hot bath, watching television, getting lost in a video game, or just taking a nap.
+Aim to schedule breaks when possible — spend the time doing something you enjoy, such as reading, listening to music, jogging, meditating, soaking in a hot bath, watching television, getting lost in a video game or just taking a nap.
 Think of relaxation as planned time-outs.
-You may have to make a contract with yourself to set aside an hour or two a week or perhaps just 20 minutes a day to relax.
-Remember, that by taking care of yourself, you can take care of your loved one in a more energized way.
+You may need to make a contract with yourself to set aside an hour or two a week or perhaps just 20 minutes a day to relax.
+Remember that taking care of yourself helps you give your loved one the best care possible.

 Acknowledge your feelings.
-It’s perfectly normal for caregivers to experience feelings of loss or sadness over how cancer has changed a special occasion.
+It is perfectly normal for caregivers to experience feelings of loss or sadness over how cancer has changed a special occasion.
 You may also experience a wide range of other emotions such as disappointment or worry about the future.
 This is normal.
-Sometimes caregivers feel they have to put on a happy face so as not to alarm family, friends, or their loved one with cancer.
+Sometimes caregivers feel they must put on a happy face so as not to alarm family, friends or their loved one with cancer.
 Try not to hold in all your feelings.
-Instead, talk about some of your thoughts and feelings with someone you trust, such as a loved one, chaplain, or professional counselor.
+Instead, speak with someone you trust, such as a loved one, chaplain or professional counselor.
 A member of your loved one’s health care team, like a social worker or patient navigator, should also be able to speak with you or make a referral.

 Share any concerns surrounding the special occasion.
 If you have specific concerns or requests about the upcoming occasion, it is important to speak with others and make a plan if at all possible.
-For example, if you will be attending a social gathering but feel you may become emotional, you might consider talking to the host in advance.
-Tell him or her that you would appreciate their understanding if you need a little time or privacy to calm yourself.
+For example, if you will be attending a social gathering but worry you may become emotional, you might consider talking to the host in advance.
+Tell them you would appreciate their understanding if you need a little time or privacy to collect yourself.

 Celebrate the strengths you and your loved ones have developed.
-Cancer can be emotionally, financially, and physically draining for both the person living with cancer and his or her caregivers.
-But facing the day-to-day challenges of living with cancer, many families discover strengths and courage they didn’t know they had.
+Cancer can be emotionally, financially and physically draining for the person living with cancer and their caregivers.
+By facing the day-to-day challenges of living with cancer, many families discover previously unknown strengths and courage.
 For example, you may recall how brave your loved one was during a complicated surgery or while receiving chemotherapy.
-Or, you may have been surprised when your loved one agreed to let a neighbor drive him to treatment, even though he had always been shy about asking for help.
-Reflect on the strengths you have developed, and build on them during the holidays.
+You may have been surprised when your loved one agreed to let a neighbor drive him to treatment, even though he had always been shy about asking for help.
+Reflect on the strengths you have developed and build on them during the holidays.

-As a caregiver, it’s important to stay flexible.
-Don’t expect yourself to do everything, and take time to recharge your own batteries.
-And if you need help, reach out.
+As a caregiver, it is important to stay flexible.
+Do not expect yourself to do everything, take time to recharge your own batteries, and if you need help, reach out.